Industrial Brushes banner

 For over 30 years, Tanis has been a leading brush manufacturer.
 Tanis has put innovation to work in everything we do, using the latest technology, materials, manufacturing advancements and engineering expertise.

-Power Brush
+More Power Brush Manufacturers

 Industrial specialists use power brushes for edge blending, polishing, and contaminant removal.
 The amount of pressure needed for the application often determines how much horsepower is used to operate these tools.
 Power brushes’ size, shape, and brush filament fabrications vary widely.
 Experts advise taking the surface and condition being treated into account while choosing a power brush, as well as the length and filament filling.